-Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the candidate to gain an understanding of the legal requirements for a valid Will.
+Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the candidate to gain an understanding of the legal requirements for a valid Will.
 The candidate will develop the necessary knowledge and skills to be able to identify the roles of executors, the different types of legacies and grants of representation and the priority of beneficiaries under an intestacy.